-Early New Englanders, influenced by the Puritans, reluctantly celebrated for most holidays.
+Early New Englanders, influenced by the Puritans, celebrated only reluctantly for most holidays.
 Religious festivals, they felt, were un-Christian and pagan.

 Yet as the 1600s progressed, New Englanders began incorporating a number of festivals and celebrations into their calendar.
 Some survived but others, like these five old New England holidays, faded into history.

 Six times a year the earliest colonists had a training day, a serious occasion for maintaining arms and practicing shooting skills.
 Over time it evolved into an annual event.
 Prizes, such as a silver cup or handkerchief, were given for the best shot.
 Dinners were held in public squares.